 Stephen kicked the night off with a great bawdy rendition of his father Pecker Dunne’s, ‘Me Old Morris Van’.

-This time Katie Theasby, Trish Nolan and Jack Delaney joined the line up along with Bridget Doyle from the famous Doyle family of Traveller musicians, already popular singer Selina O’Leary, actor John Connors, Johnny Hand, Paddy Collins, Martin Anthony Collins and Radie & Daragh from Lynched.
+This time Katie Theasby and Trish Nolan joined the line up along with Bridget Doyle from the famous Doyle family of Traveller musicians, already popular singer Selina O’Leary, actor John Connors, Johnny Hand, Paddy Collins, Martin Anthony Collins and Radie & Daragh from Lynched.
 Traveller actor and writer Michael Collins MC’d the event.